Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 Juni 2025 21.31.18 UTC
+- WIB: Rabu, 25 Juni 2025 22.32.06 UTC
-- WITA: Rabu, 25 Juni 2025 22.31.18 UTC
+- WITA: Rabu, 25 Juni 2025 23.32.06 UTC
-- WIT: Rabu, 25 Juni 2025 23.31.18 UTC
+- WIT: Kamis, 26 Juni 2025 00.32.06 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology